MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Introduction

-Generalization \cite{Incognito, localrecoding, generalization} is one of the most widely applied privacy-preserving techniques.
-It transforms the values on QI attributes into general forms, and the tuples with equal generalized values constitute an equivalence group, such that the records in the same equivalence group are indistinguishable. $k$-Anonymity \cite{kanonymity} ensures that the probability of identity disclosure is at most $1/k$.
-For example, Figure \ref{fig_1b} is a generalized table of Figure \ref{fig_1a} that complies with 2-anonymity, and the adversary has to acquire at least two different tuples by matching the age value of any person.
+Generalization \cite{fung2010privacy, MORTAZAVI2020113454} is one of the most widely used privacy-preserving techniques.
+It transforms the values on QI attributes into general forms, and the tuples with equally generalized values constitute an equivalence group.
+In this way, records in the same equivalence group are indistinguishable. $k$-Anonymity \cite{sweeney2002k, QIAN2024122343} ensures that the probability of identity disclosure is at most $1/k$.
+For instance, Figure \ref{fig_1b} is a generalized table of Figure \ref{fig_1a} that complies with 2-anonymity, and the adversary has to acquire at least two different tuples by matching the age value of any person.